COVID-19 pandemic in Nepal: International response

-After the first case in South Asia was confirmed in Nepal on 23 January, bordering districts of India were reported to be in high alert, and medical personnel had been deployed to various entry points along the Indo-Nepal border.
+After the first case in South Asia was confirmed in Nepal on 23 January, bordering districts of India were reported to be on high alert, and medical personnel had been deployed to various entry points along the Indo-Nepal border.
 By the end of February, India started screening passengers from Nepal and making masks compulsory for all visiting Nepalis.
 It was also screening Nepalis travelling into India by land, at various checkpoints at the border.
 India declared suspension of all passenger movement through Indo-Nepal border, except a few designated checkpoints—Banbasa, Raxaul, Ranigunj and Sunauli—with intensified health inspections, effective from 15 March.

 In March, Germany pledged an additional one million Euros to its existing health programmes in Nepal to help combat the disease.
 The US government pledged $1.8 million to Nepal.
 Indian Prime Minister Narendra Modi proposed starting the SAARC COVID-19 Emergency Fund for the SAARC region; he also said India could share a Disease Surveillance Software with SAARC partners, and hinted at the possibility of conducting coordinated research on controlling epidemic diseases in the SAARC region.

 Controversies

 Teku hospital discharged two suspected patients in the morning of 27 January without waiting for test results even though the results were due later that same day, raising concerns over its handling of the crisis.
 The Health Ministry said it would start using police to guard suspected patients after a Saudi national admitted to Teku Hospital fled from isolation in mid-February.

 Although 180 Nepalis had applied for immediate evacuation from China by 2 February, the effort took almost two weeks, as the government struggled to meet WHO's evacuation standards, and to find a suitable venue for quarantine.
 The government was criticised for its slow response; a Public interest litigation was filed at the Supreme Court, while the locals around the designated quarantine site in Bhaktapur protested the government's decision which they viewed as endangering to the local community.

 While giving a speech in Parliament on Tuesday, the prime minister of Nepal K.P Oli quoted that "the COVID-19 coming from India is more lethal than those from China and Italy".

+During the 2021 Mount Everest climbing season, the Nepalese Government did not officially acknowledge any cases of COVID on Everest, despite climbers testing positive and noting a lack of mitigation measures to prevent outbreaks in the South Base Camp, prompting concerns about a cover-up of the true scale of the problem.